jonverrier/C4Diagrammer/src/README.McpDoc.md

 # McpDoc Source Code Documentation

-## File Summaries

-### GenerateComponentC4Prompt.ts
-Module for generating C4 component diagrams.
-Provides types and functions for creating C4Component.McpDoc.md files containing Mermaid.js C4 component diagrams in source directories.
-Includes validation and prompt expansion functionality.

-### GenerateReadMePrompt.ts
-Core module for README documentation generation.
-Handles validation and expansion of prompts for creating README.McpDoc.md files in source directories.
-Supports configurable language selection and word count parameters.

-### GenerateRollupC4Prompt.ts
-Generates high-level C4 architecture diagrams.
-Creates either Context or Container level diagrams that aggregate component-level details across the codebase.
-Implements validation and prompt generation following Mermaid.js syntax.

-### index.ts
-Entry point for the application that initializes and connects the server using the connectServer function from McpIndex.

-### McpBridgeTypes.ts
-Defines core interfaces and types for the MCP Documenter.
-Includes base interfaces for prompt arguments, validation functions, and prompt expansion.
-Essential for type safety across the application.

-### McpFunctions.ts
-Implements function handlers for the Model Context Protocol server.
-Provides tools for working with Mermaid diagrams, including diagram type detection and preview functionality.

-### McpIndex.ts
-Main entry point module that initializes the MCP Documenter server.
-Sets up server configuration, adds functions, prompts, and resources before starting the server.

-### McpPrompts.ts
-Manages prompts for the MCP Documenter server.
-Implements handlers for generating documentation including README files and C4 diagrams at different levels.

-### McpResources.ts
-Provides resource management for documentation prompts.
-Handles listing and reading of documentation resources like README and C4 diagram templates.

-### McpThrow.ts
-Error handling module for MCP operations.
-Implements specialized error throwing functions for invalid arguments, internal errors, and method not found scenarios.

-### MermaidTypes.ts
-Defines and validates C4 diagram types.
-Provides enumeration of valid C4 diagram types (Context, Component, Container, Deployment) and validation functions.

-### ParseMermaid.ts
-Implements Mermaid diagram parsing and validation.
-Uses mermaid.js library to detect diagram types and validate syntax, handling various diagram formats.

-### PreviewMermaid.ts
-Enables browser-based preview of Mermaid diagrams.
-Creates temporary HTML files for diagram visualization and handles cleanup after preview.

-### ProcessMermaidFunctions.ts
-Core processing module for Mermaid diagrams.
-Implements functions for detecting, parsing, and previewing diagrams with proper validation and error handling.

-### ShouldRegenerateReadMeFunction.ts
-Determines when README files need regeneration.
-Compares timestamps between source files and documentation to trigger updates when necessary.

-### UIStrings.ts
-Central repository for application string constants.
-Contains names, descriptions, and parameter definitions used throughout the application interface.
+## GenerateComponentC4Prompt.ts
+Provides functionality for generating component-level C4 diagrams.
+Handles validation and expansion of prompts for creating C4Component.McpDoc.md files containing Mermaid.js C4 component diagrams in source directories.

+## GenerateReadMePrompt.ts
+Provides functionality for generating README documentation.
+Validates and expands prompts for creating README.McpDoc.md files in source directories, instructing LLMs to summarize source files.

+## GenerateRollupC4Prompt.ts
+Provides functionality for generating high-level C4 architecture diagrams.
+Contains validation and prompt logic for creating either C4 Context or Container level diagrams that aggregate component-level details.

+## index.ts
+Entry point that initializes and connects the MCP server.

+## McpBridgeTypes.ts
+Defines core interfaces for the MCP Documenter, including base types for prompt arguments, validation functions, and prompt expansion functions.

+## McpFunctions.ts
+Implements MCP server function handlers for working with Mermaid diagrams, including detecting diagram types and previewing diagrams in browsers.

+## McpIndex.ts
+Main entry point for the MCP Documenter server.
+Initializes the server, adds necessary functions and prompts, and starts the server.

+## McpPrompts.ts
+Defines prompt handlers for the MCP server to generate various types of documentation including READMEs and C4 diagrams.

+## McpResources.ts
+Provides resources to return documentation prompts.
+Implements resource handlers for listing and reading available documentation resources.

+## McpThrow.ts
+Implements error handling utilities for MCP Documenter.
+Provides functions to throw standardized MCP errors with specific error codes.

+## MermaidTypes.ts
+Defines valid C4 diagram types and provides validation functions to check if strings match valid diagram types.

+## ParseMermaid.ts
+Provides functionality for detecting and validating Mermaid diagram types.
+Uses mermaid.js to parse diagram text and determine diagram types.

+## PreviewMermaid.ts
+Implements functionality for previewing mermaid diagrams in a browser by generating HTML and opening it with the default browser.

+## ProcessMermaidFunctions.ts
+Implements core functions for working with Mermaid diagrams, including argument validation, diagram type detection, parsing, and preview functions.

+## ShouldRegenerateReadMeFunction.ts
+Provides logic to determine if README.McpDoc.md files should be regenerated based on source file modification timestamps.

+## UIStrings.ts
+Contains string constants used throughout the application, centralizing UI text, prompt names, and descriptions.